 The poster that started it all, at Daihoon-ji Temple in Kyoto.
 Lesley Kehoe translated the poster for me, in doing so having to grapple with specific terms in Buddhism that are not in general use.
 The complex translation includes references to meeting Buddha, meditation, baptism and pilgrimages – including on Shikoku.
 It also included the word ‘Sohonzan’, which means General Head Temple.
 When I combined Sohonzan and Shikoku in a Google search, Zentsu-ji Temple came up.
 The rest is history.
 (On reflection the temple I visited in Shikoku is not explicitly mentioned on the poster.
 Lots of stuff was happening when I read Lesley’s translation!
 From what I can gather now it is advertising the Kyoto Jusan Butsu 13 Temple pilgrimage, with each of the temples having a different main deity.
 This makes the fact that I ended up in the place that I was meant to be even more remarkable).

 In August 2017 I was very excited to find this diagram of a gorinto in the book “The Symbolism of the Stupa‘ written by Adrian Snodgrass (1985).
 Snodgrass is an expert on Shingon Buddhism.
-The six element mudra is shown here in the mid triangle-shaped section of the gorinto.
+A six element mudra is shown here in the mid triangle-shaped section of the gorinto.
 Also known as the ‘Fist of Wisdom’ the mudra equates to the Diamond World Mandala.
 This diagram shows the elements both in the fingers (mudra) and in the gorinto itself – which represents the body in this example.
 The links to the cakras (also known as chakras) in the body is of particular interest to me.
 Elsewhere in his classic book Snodgrass writes that the sixth element, consciousness, is present by implication in the stupa form.